 Budgeting: The One Step You Should Never Skip

-There are many approaches on the first steps to budgeting.
-Some say to add up all of your income first.
-Some say to track your expenses for a month to see how much you’re spending in different areas.
+There are many approaches when first beginning to budget…Set up an app, or make a spreadsheet, or create a paper budgeting system or track your expenses for a month to see how much you’re spending in different areas.
 I think that there is one very important step to take before doing any of these things.

 Find Your WHY.

 Budgeting is hard work.
-Without a concrete reason to stay motivated, it will be easy to slip back into the habits that may have created money issues for you in the past.
+Without a concrete reason to stay motivated, you can find yourself slipping back into the habits that created money issues for you in the past.

 stack of coins with ink pens beside it